2024 Lapierre Raisins Gaulois

 Aging

-After fermentation, wines are aged on fine lees for at least nine months in oak foudres and fûts aged between three and thirteen years, then bottled unfiltered with a screw cap.
+Aged on fine lees for at least nine months in oak foudres and fûts ranging from three to thirteen years old; raised sulfur-free for two months in cuve, bottled unfiltered with screw cap